rwsarmstrong/strongtrack/README.md

 * Pretrained model that allows for the ability to 'guess' landmarks for the whole face or mouth seperately, rather than manual placement.
 * Initial webcam support for recording and streaming animation as well as record and reopen video.
 * Improved UI feedback for certain actions such as training or alerts when creating duplicate files
+* Improved handling of video with different frame rates
 * Option to open 'previous model' instead of having to manually selected each time when using a previously prepared model
 * Minor bug fixes and UI clean up.
 * New default training assets with texturing